schlosrat/FlightPlan/README.md

 ### Step 4: Profit!

 ## Soft Dependency
-This is the way to go if optional capabilities in your mod will rely on functions in this one, and you don't want to for the user to have a hard dependency on Flight Plan.
+This is the way to go if optional capabilities in your mod will rely on functions in this Flight Plan, and you don't want your mod to have a hard dependency on Flight Plan.

-* The **advantage** to this way is that your mod's users don't need to have Flight Plan installed if they prefer not to have it, and you can distribute your mod without needed a hard dependency on Flight Plan - meaning you mod can launch and run without Flight Plan, although there may be some capabilities that aren't available to your users if they choose to pass on installing Flight Plan.
+* The **advantage** to this way is that your mod's users don't need to have Flight Plan installed if they prefer not to have it, and you can distribute your mod without needing a hard dependency on Flight Plan - meaning you mod can launch and run yor mod without Flight Plan or its dependency Node Manager, although there may be some capabilities that aren't available to your users if they choose to pass on installing Flight Plan and Node Manager.
 * The **disadvantage** to this way is you'll need to do a bit more coding in your mod to be able to call Flight Plan's methods from your mod.

 ### Step 1: configure Assemblies